-Anyone who has ever visited or lived on a military base understands that to say that they are large would be an incredible understatement.
+Anyone who has ever visited or lived on an American military base understands that to say that they are large would be an incredible understatement.
 To illustrate the incredible size take a look at this short list of some of the largest bases in the US:

-Interactive wayfinding can also play a critical part in making life on base easier, especially for the thousands of visitors that regularly come through for reasons such as supplies delivery or specialized training.
-With hundreds of square miles to navigate and what likely feels like countless (seemingly-identical!) buildings spread out over that area, it is imperative that negotiating that space is made as efficient as possible — especially in case of an emergency.
+Interactive wayfinding can play a critical part in making life on base easier, especially for the thousands of visitors that regularly come through for reasons such as supplies delivery or specialized training.
+With hundreds of square miles to navigate and what likely feels like countless (seemingly identical!) buildings spread out over that area, it is imperative that negotiating that space is made as efficient as possible -- especially in case of an emergency.

 Ready to make the leap into high-tech digital signage or interactive wayfinding kiosks?
 Our experts are available to assist government and military agencies of all sizes in developing a program that fits their specific needs; just give us a call at (800) 628-3603 ext 525 or submit a request for proposal online and our team will be with you every step of the way.